orcasound/orcasite/README.md

 ##### Database

-You will need to install Postgres and setup the `postgres` user with a password.
+You will need to install Postgres and set up the `postgres` user with a password.
 The default connection details are:

 ```
 username: "postgres"